pon0marev/thingsboard.github.io/docs/user-guide/install/cluster/minikube-cluster-setup.md

 **NOTE**: According to the database type corresponding kubernetes resources will be deployed (see `postgres.yml` and `cassandra.yml` for details).

-{% capture cassandra-replication %}

-If you selected `cassandra` as `DATABASE` you can also configure the number of Cassandra nodes (`StatefulSet.spec.replicas` property in `cassandra.yml` config file) and the `CASSANDRA_REPLICATION_FACTOR` in `.env` file.
-If you want to configure `CASSANDRA_REPLICATION_FACTOR` please read Cassandra documentation first.

-It is recommended to have 3 Cassandra nodes with `CASSANDRA_REPLICATION_FACTOR` equal to 3.

-{% endcapture %}
-{% include templates/info-banner.md content=cassandra-replication %}

 ## Step 4.
 Running

 Execute the following command to run installation: